|Kin Kin, Queensland, Australia|

 (projects i'm following)

-Posted by Zaia Kendall almost 7 years ago
+Posted by Zaia Kendall over 7 years ago

 We are lucky to have a local sawmill, where we can always find an abundance of sawdust for use in our garden.
 We also have a friendly neighbour, who has a large pile of rotting sawdust on his property which we have access to.

 Our recently dug dam has a slight leak (we have incredibly difficult soil to dig a dam in...), and using rotted sawdust may help seal the dam.
 The sawdust also has a number of other uses.